Nebraska Cornhuskers baseball

-Nebraska's baseball program was disjointed in its first decades, frequently disbanding for years at a time.
-The hiring of Tony Sharpe in 1947 brought stability to the program, but success was limited.
-Sharpe and his successor John Sanders combined to lead NU for fifty-one seasons, making just three NCAA Tournament appearances between them.
-Nebraska hired Dave Van Horn in 1998 and he quickly turned the Huskers into a national power, making the program's first two College World Series appearances in 2001 and 2002.
-Mike Anderson took over for Van Horn and in 2005 led NU to its most successful season ever, including another College World Series trip.
-Anderson could not sustain this, however; since his departure in 2011 Nebraska has experienced modest success under head coaches Darin Erstad and Will Bolt.
+Nebraska established a baseball program in 1889, making it the school's oldest active varsity sport.
+The team was disjointed in its first decades, often disbanding for years at a time.
+The hiring of Tony Sharpe in 1947 brought stability but limited success – Sharpe and his successor John Sanders combined to lead fifty-one seasons, making just three postseason appearances.
+Dave Van Horn was hired in 1998 and established a national power, culminating in Nebraska's first College World Series appearances in 2001 and 2002, a landmark moment for a state that has hosted the event since 1950.
+Assistant Mike Anderson took over for Van Horn and led NU to its best-ever season, finishing 57–15 and reaching another College World Series in 2005.
+Anderson did not sustain this success and was fired in 2011, the same year Nebraska transitioned to the Big Ten.
+Since joining the conference, NU has been competitive in the Big Ten but achieved little national success.

-Nebraska has been to the NCAA Division I Baseball Championship seventeen times and advanced to three College World Series.
-The Cornhuskers have won eight regular season conference championships and four conference tournament championships.
-Sixteen Huskers have been named First-Team All-Americans and Alex Gordon won the 2005 Golden Spikes Award as the best amateur baseball player in the country.
+Nebraska has appeared in nineteen NCAA Division I baseball tournaments and three College World Series.
+The Cornhuskers have won eight regular season conference championships and six conference tournament championships.
+Sixteen players have been named first-team All-Americans and Alex Gordon won the 2005 Golden Spikes Award as the country's best amateur player.